All Episodes

 Canada.

-Snerdley thinks that the zip code for Canada is CA.
+Okay, Snerdley thinks that the zip code for Canada is CA.

-Economically booming Canada.
+Economically booming, Canada.

 Anyway, well, welcome to you.

-All right, thank you, Rush.
+Thank you, Rush.

 You bet.

-Um, and since you spent some time up and close and personal with him, would you say that he is part of the ruling class or part of the country class?
+And since you spent some time up and close and personal with him, would you say that he is part of the ruling class or part of the country class?

 Would you agree with that?

-Well, depends on how you want to define Bush as a human being, as a person is despised by the ruling class.
+Well, depends on how you want to define Bush as a human being, as a person, is despised by the ruling class.

 That's right.

-If you read his book, though, he almost um holds the Ivy Leagues and the elite in some sort of contempt because I've always seen him trying to separate himself from them.
+If you read his book, though, he almost holds the Ivy Leagues and the elite in some sort of contempt because I've always seen him trying to separate himself from them.

-And uh I think that was probably the right thing to do because I think people respected him more because he tried to distance himself from them.
+And I think that was probably the right thing to do because I think people respected him more because he tried to distance himself from them.

-But then the things that that the president did that we would philosophically disagree with.
+But then the things that the president did that we would philosophically disagree with, establishing the Medicare Part B entitlement.

-That's that's not what we do.
+That's not what we do.

-Uh but we know why.
+But we know why.

-President, like Nixon, in many ways succumbed to the notion of wanting to be liked.
+President, like Nixon, in many ways, succumbed to the notion of wanting to be liked.

-What else do we have, uh Nixon?
+What else do we have, Nixon?

-EPA because of affirmative action, because Nixon wanted to be liked by these guys.
+EPA because of affirmative action because Nixon wanted to be liked by these guys.

-Now the reason, and you may have forgotten this, but the reason that the president was for immigration was they had a dream.
+Now, the reason, and you may have forgotten this, but the reason that the president was for immigration was they had a dream.

 Bush and Rove had a dream.

-They were gonna end the Democrat Party.
+They were going to end the Democrat Party.

 That was their objective.

-They were they were true partisans.
+They were true partisans.

 And in that sense, they saw these potential citizens as Republicans if they got out in front of the issue.